Death of Kumanjayi Walker: ICAC probe

 On 2 April 2022 the NT Independent Commissioner Against Corruption (ICAC), Michael Riches, announced that he would be examining the few days leading up to Rolfe's arrest to assess allegations of improper conduct relating to Rolfe's arrest and charge.
 He would then also decide on the value of a public inquiry to lay bare the matter.
 The allegations, made by the NT Police Association, the Country Liberal Party and Rolfe himself, suggest political interference by Chief Minister Michael Gunner or Police Commissioner Jamie Chalker.
 Gunner strongly denies the allegations and says he welcomes an inquiry.

 Coronial inquest

-A coronial inquest into Walker's death is scheduled to be held in the Alice Springs Local Court on 5 September 2022, preceded by a directions hearing on 29 March 2022 in Darwin Local Court.
+A coronial inquest into Walker's death was held in the Alice Springs Local Court commencing on 5 September 2022, preceded by a directions hearing on 29 March 2022 in Darwin Local Court.
 Crown Prosecutor Philip Strickland said that the trial had raised issues, and he expected that "evidence that could not be examined in this trial will be very carefully scrutinised at the inquest".
-It is anticipated that the inquest will reveal more details than the five-week trial was able to cover.
+The inquest revealed more details than the five-week trial was able to cover.

 The family of Walker, who feel that the trial was unfair, are hoping that the inquest will deliver justice for their relative's death, while the Northern Territory Police Association thinks that it will expose mismanagement, asserting that Rolfe was charged before investigations by senior officers had been completed.

+On 7 July 2025, Coroner Elizabeth Armitage released her findings stating that Rolfe and other officers at the Alice Springs police station "held racist attitudes", and that she could not rule out that this played a part in Walker's death.